VMEX-finance/vmex/packages/contracts/README.md

 run `yarn console:localhost:fork` to start console that can interact with the above forked mainnet on the localhost network

+Run `yarn vmex:mainnetfork:unit-tests` to test all localhost tests

+### How to deploy on OP:

+run `yarn vmex:node:fork:optimism` in one terminal (starts up localhost network) as a fork

+metamask should now be able to connect to http://127.0.0.1:8545

+run `yarn vmex:deploy:fork:optimism` in another terminal to deploy the contracts and the fork of OP on the localhost network

-Run `vmex:mainnetfork:unit-tests` to test all localhost tests
+Run `yarn vmex:OPfork:unit-tests` to test all localhost tests

 ### How to test in hardhat network mock environment: